A characterization of some finite simple groups by their character codegrees: Introduction

+We now describe our approach to the proof of Theorem \ref{th:main1}.
+Let $H$ be one of the finite nonabelian simple groups in the statement of the theorem defined over a finite field of size $q=p^f$ for some prime $p$.
+So $H$ is a finite simple group of Lie type in characteristic $p$.
+Let $G$ be a counterexample to Conjecture \ref{conj:codegrees} with minimal order.
+By \cite[Theorem 8.3]{HM}, $G$ has a unique minimal normal subgroup $N$ and $G/N\cong H$.
+By Lemma \ref{lem:minimal-normal}, $N$ is an elementary abelian $r$-group of order $r^m$ for some prime $r$ and $G$ is perfect.
+Hence, either $N=Z(G)$ or $C_G(N)=N$.
 Since $G$ is perfect, the former case implies that $G$ is a finite quasisimple group with $G/Z(G)\cong H$ and $|Z(G)|=r$.
 This case can be eliminated by finding certain small degree faithful irreducible character $\chi$ of $G$ such that $\chi(1)/r$ is not a degree of $H$ (see Lemma \ref{lem:quasisimple}).
-In the latter case, $N$ is a faithful irreducible $\FF_rH$-module and $r^{2m}$ divides $ |H|$ (see Lemma \ref{lem:2m}).
+In the latter case, $N$ is a faithful irreducible $\FF_r H$-module and $r^{2m}$ divides $ |H|$ (see Lemma \ref{lem:2m}).
 At this point, we can divide the proof into two cases according to whether $r$ is the defining characteristic $p$ or not.
 For the cross characteristic cases, we can use the well-known Landazuri-Seitz-Zalesskii's bounds (see \cite[Table 5.3.A]{KL}) to obtain a lower bound for $m$ and check that $r^{2m}$ is too large comparing to the order of the Sylow $r$-subgroup of $H$ and we arrive at a contradiction.
-For the defining characteristic, we first get the lower bound $m\ge Df$, where $D$ is the dimension of the natural module or the minimal module for $H$ (see \cite{GT05}).
+For the defining characteristic cases, we first get the lower bound $m\ge Df$, where $D$ is the dimension of the natural module or the minimal module for $H$ (see \cite{GT05}).
 For finite simple exceptional groups of Lie type, this bound is large enough to guarantee that $r^{2m}\nmid |H|$ and we are done.
-However, for ${\rm PSL}_n(q)$, this is not the case.
-To obtain a contradiction, we use some results on the representation theory of finite groups of Lie type in defining characteristic to reduce it to the case where $N$ is a natural module for $\SL_n(q)$ and then using the fact that the second cohomology $H^2(\SL_n(q),N)$ is trivial to deduce that $G\cong N:\SL_n(q)$ is a split extension and produce a faithful irreducible character of $G$ whose degree is not divisible by $p$, which leads to a contradiction.
+However for ${\rm PSL}_n(q)$ this is not the case.
+To obtain a contradiction, we use some results on the representation theory of finite groups of Lie type in defining characteristic to reduce it to the cases where $N$ is essentially the natural module for $\SL_n(q)$ and then using the fact that the second cohomology group $H^2(\SL_n(q),N)$ is trivial to deduce that $G\cong N:\SL_n(q)$ is a split extension and produce a faithful irreducible character of $G$ whose degree is not divisible by $p$, which leads to a contradiction.